-December 2024
+May 2, 2025

 Greetings,

 We are writing to notify you that Kerr McGee Oil & Gas Onshore, LP, an Oxy USA Inc. subsidiary, is working through the permitting process to obtain approval to develop an oil and natural gas project in your community.
-In our commitment to being a good neighbor, we provide frequent and transparent information, seek community feedback, safeguard the environment, and protect the health and safety of communities.
+In our commitment to being a good neighbor, we provide frequent and transparent information, seek community feedback, safeguard the environment, and protect the health and safety of employees and communities.

-Enclosed is information about Oxy, general and site-specific project details, proposed location maps, and an estimated development schedule.
-Additionally, you will find resources with more information about the permitting process, including how to provide public comment on the permit, which can also be found on the Energy & Carbon Management Commission (ECMC) website at ecmc.state.co.us.
+Enclosed is information about us, the permitting process, general and site-specific project details, proposed location maps, and an estimated development schedule.
+Additionally, you will find resources with more information about the permitting process, including how to provide public comment on the permit, which can also be found on the Energy & Carbon Management Commission (ECMC) website at eccent.state.co.us.
 The ECMC was known as the Colorado Oil and Gas Conservation Commission (COGCC) prior to July 2023.

-The public comment period for this project is from December 27, 2024, to January 18, 2025.
+The public comment period for this project is from May 1, 2025, to May 30, 2025.
 If you would like to discuss the details of this application, the public comment process, or request a meeting to discuss the proposed oil and gas project, please contact us at any time.

-We are committed to conducting our business in a manner that safeguards our neighbors, protects the environment, benefits neighboring communities, and strengthens local economies.
+We are committed to conducting our business in a manner that safeguards our employees and neighbors, protects the environment, benefits neighboring communities, and strengthens local economies.

 You can find updates on this project and other useful information about oil and gas development on our website, OxyColoradoStakeholder.com.
 We welcome all questions, appreciate feedback, and look forward to hearing from you.

 Oxy Stakeholder Relations

 1099 18th Street, Suite 700 Denver, CO 80202 866.248.9577

+ColoradoStakeholder@oxy.com

-ColoradoStakeholder@oxy.com www.OxyColoradoStakeholder.com
+www.OxyColoradoStakeholder.com

 New Energy Development

 Permitting Process

 This proposed project is required to undergo a comprehensive permitting process at both the state and local level.
 The State of Colorado permitting process is known as an Oil and Gas Development Plan or OGDP.
-We have submitted an OGDP application to develop 5 wells on the Magnolia location.
-The Energy & Carbon Management Commission (ECMC) determined that the application contains all the required information and is therefore complete.
+We have submitted an OGDP application to develop 12 wells on the Indigo location.
+The Energy & Carbon Management Commission (ECMC) will determine if the application contains all the required information and is therefore complete.
 The completeness determination will begin the public comment period at the ECMC.
 Instructions on how to provide public comment are included in this packet.

 Proposed Location Information

-Pad Name Parcel # Location Approximate Pad Dimensions Acres during development Acres after reclamation ECMC Permit 2A Doc # Magnolia 147335100034 SW 1⁄4 NE1⁄4 SECTION 35, TOWNSHIP 1N, RANGE 65W, 6TH P.M.
-800' x 940' ~13.05 acres ~8.07 acres 403822576

-We will develop these wells as efficiently as possible and will work with you throughout the process to provide up to date information.
-For project updates, please see OxyColoradoStakeholder.com/Project-Updates
+Pad Name Parcel # Location Approximate Pad Dimensions Acres during development Acres after reclamation ECMC Permit 2A Doc # Indigo HZ 120706000007 SW 1⁄4 SE 1⁄4 SECTION 6, TOWNSHIP 3N, RANGE 68W, 6TH P.M.
+560' x 940' 18.79 acres 7.63 acres 403965056 We will develop these wells as efficiently as possible and will work with you throughout the process to provide up to date information.
+For project updates, please see OxyColoradoStakeholder.com/Project-Updates Indigo Site Layout Site Planning and Visual Mitigation We know that the location and potential visual impacts are important to you.

-Magnolia Site Layout

-Site Planning and Visual Mitigation

-We know that the location and potential visual impacts are important to you.
 We placed the equipment location as far from homes as feasible, while minimizing impacts to views.

+This proposed site layout is shown above.
+All 12 of the wells drilled from the surface location and running west.
 An independent third-party company is responsible for the pipeline planning and facilitation for this project.
-We are still in the planning phase for this component but will have updates in future communications of the expected layout of all pipeline and materials.
+The third-party pipeline operator is still in the planning phase of identifying and locating the proposed pipeline.